awsdocs/aws-kms-developer-guide/doc_source/determining-access-key-policy.md

-# Examining the Key Policy<a name="determining-access-key-policy"></a>
+# Examining the key policy<a name="determining-access-key-policy"></a>

 [Key policies](key-policies.md) are the primary way to control access to AWS KMS customer master keys \(CMKs\)\.

 When a key policy consists of or includes the [default key policy](key-policies.md#key-policy-default-allow-root-enable-iam), the key policy allows IAM administrators in the account to use IAM policies to control access to the CMK\.
 Also, if the key policy gives [another AWS account](key-policy-modifying-external-accounts.md) permission to use the CMK, the IAM administrators in the external account can use IAM policies to delegate those permissions\.
 To determine the complete list of principals that can access the CMK, [examine the IAM policies](determining-access-iam-policies.md)\.

 To view the key policy of an AWS KMS [customer managed CMK](concepts.md#customer-cmk) or [AWS managed CMK](concepts.md#aws-managed-cmk) in your account, use the AWS Management Console or the [GetKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_GetKeyPolicy.html) operation in the AWS KMS API\.
 To view the key policy, you must have `kms:GetKeyPolicy` permissions for the CMK\.
-For instructions for viewing the key policy for a CMK, see [Viewing a Key Policy](key-policy-viewing.md)\.
+For instructions for viewing the key policy for a CMK, see [Viewing a key policy](key-policy-viewing.md)\.

 Examine the key policy document and take note of all principals specified in each policy statement's `Principal` element\.
 The IAM users, IAM roles, and AWS accounts in the `Principal` elements are those that have access to this CMK\.